Neuronspeeed/A-J/EXPERIMENTAL_RESULTS.md

 ### Key Research Questions:
 ```
-❓ Can LLMs "think" about a math problem while answering an unrelated question?
+Q: Can LLMs "think" about a math problem while answering an unrelated question?
    → YES: +89.4% improvement when "thinking about solution"

-❓ Does dual-task presentation improve mathematical performance?
+Q: Does dual-task presentation improve mathematical performance?
    → YES: All dual-task conditions outperform baseline

-❓ Can "thinking patterns" be transplanted via numbers?
+Q: Can "thinking patterns" be transplanted via numbers?
    → NO: Effect is attention-based, not pattern transfer
 ```